ericproffitt/TopicModelsVB.jl/README.md

 The ```file``` keyword arguments indicate the path where the file is located.

-It is often the case that even once the files are correctly formatted and read into a corpus, the corpus is still not sufficiently cleaned and formatted to be loaded into a topic model.
+It is often the case that even once files are correctly formatted and read, the corpus is still not sufficiently cleaned and formatted to be loaded into a topic model.
 Therefore before loading a corpus into a model, it's **very important** that one of the following is run:

 ```julia
 fixcorp!(corp; kwargs...)